Ludacris2G/splyza-video-box/README.md

 `git clone https://github.com/splyza/video-box-server.git`

-`cd splyza-video-box`
+`npm install`

 `npm run start`

 By default it runs on `localhost:3000`

-If the localhost is different please update the environment.ts file with the actual path.
+If the localhost path is different than `localhost:3000` please update the `environment.ts` file with the actual path.
 The app won't work otherwise.

-Once the path is set, you can `cd ..` back to the root server and use `ng serve` to start the client app.
-If the environment.ts is running on localhost:3000 or is properly set to whatever path you may be using, the app should work flawlessly.
+Once the server is up and running use `ng serve` to start the client app.
+If the environment.ts is running on localhost:3000 or is properly set to the path you may be using, the app should work flawlessly.

 ## Development server